psu13/mutable-hakyll/posts/measurement.md

 <a href="../images/z-spin.pdf">
 <img src="../images/z-x-z-spin.pdf" width=800 ></a>

-We might think that all of the particles coming out of the $S_x$ box should be $z$ spin "up" since we already filtered for those before.
+We might think that all of the particles coming out of the $S_x$ box should be $z$-spin "up" since we had filtered for those using the first box.
 Sadly, this is not the case.
-Measuring the $x$ spin seems to wipe away whatever $z$ spin we saw before.
+Measuring the $x$-spin seems to wipe away whatever $z$ spin we saw before.
 This is surprising.
-Somehow going through the $S_x$ box has made the $z$ spin undefined again, and we go back to 50/50 instead of 100% spin up.
+Somehow going through the $S_x$ box has made the $z$-spin undefined again, and we go back to 50/50 instead of 100% spin up.

 ### The Problem